hemicharly/flutter-docker/README.md

     * in terminal host execute: `make run`
         * **note**: the container terminal will open, in development mode.
 To close the terminal, run `exit`

-* Create app flutter:

-    * in container terminal execute: `flutter create yournameapp`

 * Create emulators execute the steps:

      * in container terminal execute, to create emulator: `flutter emulators --create`
      * in container terminal execute, to list emulatos: `flutter emulators`
      * in container terminal execute, to start emulator: `flutter emulators --launch <emulator id>`

+* Create your app flutter:

+    * in container terminal execute: `flutter create yournameapp`

 * Start app with emulator: